liamwalsh1980/Milestone-Project-1/README.md

     - <a href="https://www.autism.org.uk/" target="blank">National Autism Society</a>
     - <a href="https://cwmind.org.uk/autism-resources/" target="blank">CW Mind</a>

+### Other credits

+- <a href="https://www.w3schools.com/" target="blank">w3schools</a> - At certain times throughout this project i needed some reminders of how to write certain code i.e. iframes element to embed the media clips in the about page.

 * The text for section Y was copied from the Wikipedia article Z